 The most important of my work is the Digressive Society book in which I describe a so called digressive approach to culture, economics, and institutions.
 It is related to, but not to be confused, with existential, libertarian, and anarchist theories (read the manifesto).

 Humans and their Errors is my second book in which I develop the concepts of ontological error and aesthetic continuity.
 I argue that our raison d’être cannot be considered in isolation: it is inextricably bound to the raison d’être of the Other, as well as to the reason for all those things our minds perceive.

-Before that I published a sci-fi graphic novel called Omniscience and I was the author of experimental videos.
+Before that I published a sci-fi graphic novel called Omniscience and was the author of experimental videos.
 The moving images were screened, among other places, at the Art Chicago fair (2008), the European Media Art Festival of Osnabruck (2006), and the Digital Media Valencia festival (2006).

-I also organised art and philosophical events around subjects as diverse as the semiotics of video games, the appropriation of places, and visions of the future.
+I also organise art and philosophical events around subjects as diverse as the semiotics of video games, the appropriation of places, and visions of the future.
 I gave talks at events such as the IXth IIAA conference on Environmental Aesthetics (2011, University of Helsinki), the IIIrd Video Games Cultures conference (2011, University of Oxford), and Philopolis (2013, Université du Québec à Montréal).